computational-medicine/BMED360-2021/midterm-project/README.md

 a priori information, Fourier space methods, deep convolutional neural networks, …).
 Try out both 2D and 3D approaches.
 [Use PYTHON, JAVA ([ImageJ](https://imagej.net/Welcome)/[Fiji](https://imagej.net/Fiji)/[MIPAV](https://mipav.cit.nih.gov) or MATLAB or …]

-From your  segmentation results,
+From your segmentation results:

 - Make an estimate of the number of seeds in the Kiwi.
 - If you are using probabilistic methods you might also provide a confidence interval for your estimate.
-- Try to assess the **goodness of your segmentation_ method**  by cutting out a portion of the volume (e.g. some contiguous slices) and do a manual count of the number of seeds and compare with your segmentation results (e.g. false positive detections, false negative detections).
+- Try to assess the **goodness of your segmentation method**  by cutting out a portion of the volume (e.g. some contiguous slices) and do a manual count of the number of seeds and compare with your segmentation results (e.g. false positive detections, false negative detections).
 - Now, consider the Kiwi to be the brain and the seeds to be pathological lesions, such as [MS plaques](https://www.ncbi.nlm.nih.gov/pubmed/23084503).
 - Make an estimate of the “lesion load” i.e. the ratio: volume of lesions (seeds) / volume of whole brain (kiwi), using the voxel size information from the scan and your segmentation results.